jeffnv/snackoverload/README.md

 Later
+- [ ] Nice JavaScript feedback for stuff
+- [ ] Favoriting Tags
+- [ ] Hover over tag menu
+- [ ] Hover tag menu can favorite/unfavorite a tag
+- [ ] Hover over a tag and see links to google search,
 - [ ] Fork on github
 - [ ] Don't allow empty answers/questions/comments
 - [ ] No need to show num of tagged articles for tags everywhere